On the Astrophysical Origin of Binary Black Hole Subpopulations: A Tale of Three Channels?: Astrophysical Interpretaion

-\emph{Astrophysical Interpretation} --- Our results reveal new correlations in the BBH populations (such as the distinct redshift evolution and spin precession properties of the $10M_{\odot}$ and $35M_{\odot}$ subpopulations) and provide a self-consistent interpretation of previously reported ones.
+Our results reveal new correlations in the BBH populations (such as the distinct redshift evolution and spin precession properties of the $10M_{\odot}$ and $35M_{\odot}$ subpopulations) and provide a self-consistent interpretation of previously reported ones.
 In particular, mass-based transitions in the distributions of BBH parameters naturally emerge in our inferred distributions without explicit modeling.
-We have performed rigorous model selection studies and compared our results with those of data-driven analyses to show (in the supplemental material, Tables~\ref{tab:models},~\ref{tab:prior-flex}, Figure~\ref{fig:marginal}) that our findings are not driven by prior assumptions.
+We have performed rigorous model selection studies and compared our results with those of data-driven analyses to show (in Appendices~\ref{sec:app:mod-comp}, and \ref{sec:app-trans}) that our findings are not driven by prior assumptions.
 We now discuss the astrophysical interpretation of these features being present in the data, which is largely independent of theoretical uncertainties in binary stellar evolution, BH formation, and properties of host environments.

 To that end, we start by quantifying robust tracers of BBH evolutionary pathways from our inferred distributions~\citep{Fishbach:2022lzq, Vitale:2025lms}, namely, the fraction of $\chi_{eff}<0$ events~($P(\chi_{eff}<0)$), the width of the $\chi_{eff}$ distribution~($\sigma_{\chi_{eff}}$), the median of the $\chi_p$ distributions~($\bar{\chi}_p$), and the fraction of $q>0.7$ events~($P(q>0.7)$), for each subpopulation, which are presented in Table~\ref{tab:metrics}.
-These metrics increase monotonically with astrophysically crucial properties.
-In particular, $P(\chi_{eff}<0)$ increases monotonically with the fraction of anti-aligned systems, $\sigma_{\chi_{eff}}$ with typical spin magnitudes, $(\bar{\chi}_p)$ with the preference for in-plane spin orientations, and $P(q>0.7)$ with the preferrence for mass-symmetry.
-We now turn to predictions of BBH formation for these metrics that are largely independent of persisting theoretical uncertainties.
+These metrics can be used to assess whether or not robust astrophysical predictions from various formation pathways are consistent with a particular component.